 There is one thing, though, that stands above the rest as necessary nutrition for the human body, mind, and spirit: hope.
 Without hope, there is no drive even to live, and the more hope we have, the more motivated and enthusiastic we feel.
 Hope is the most powerful supplement available to us, and thankfully, we can make hope for ourselves any time just by changing our thoughts and attitudes.
 Whether you’re eight or 80, hopes and dreams are the best way to activate and engage your brain.

-A study led by Patrick Hill of Carleton University in Ottawa, Canada followed more than 6,000 participants for 14 years.
+A study led by Dr. Patrick Hill of Carleton University in Ottawa, Canada followed more than 6,000 participants for 14 years.
 People who had a goal in life were found to have a risk of death 15 percent lower than those who did not.
 Finding a goal helps you live longer regardless of when you find that purpose, the study showed, but the earlier someone comes to a direction for life, the earlier the positive effects are evident.
 Greater purpose in life consistently predicted lower mortality risk across the lifespan, showing the same benefit for younger, middle-aged, and older participants during the follow-up period, Hill said.
 He added, “There are a lot of reasons to believe that being purposeful might help protect older adults more so than younger ones.”
-The results of this research were published in a 2014 edition of Psychological Science.
+The results of this research were published in Psychological Science.

 I can speak with greater confidence because of these research results, but in fact, this principle is obvious when you think about it.
 People who have purpose, who have hopes and dreams, will naturally be more positive about their lives and more proactive in their self-care — exercising more, eating better, and managing their stress.
 These attitudes toward life produce results that accumulate over time, naturally contributing to long-term brain health and longevity.